Conditions

 For patients experiencing motor or cognitive symptoms, physical therapy may help improve balance and coordination.
 Occupational therapy can also help individuals adapt to daily tasks and maintain independence.

-If cognitive symptoms such as memory loss or slowed thinking are present, neuropsychological-testing and cognitive rehabilitation strategies, which may include brain exercises, can help improve cognitive function.
+If cognitive symptoms such as memory loss or slowed thinking are present, neuropsychological-testing and cognitive rehabilitation strategies can help improve brain function.

 If you've been diagnosed with white matter lesions or are experiencing symptoms that concern you, it's essential to consult with a neurologist.
 We can provide a thorough evaluation, interpret your MRI results, and develop a personalized treatment plan.

-Our board-certified neurologist specializes in diagnosing and managing conditions related to white matter lesions.
-We're here to provide you with comprehensive care and support.
+Our board-certified neurologist specializes in diagnosing and managing conditions related to white matter lesions and is able to distinguish between similar-appearing but different causes of white matter lesions.
+This ensures you receive the most appropriate and personalized treatment.

 Living with White Matter Lesions

 For many people, white matter lesions don't significantly impact daily life.
-However, it's crucial to:
+However, proactive care can make a big difference:

 Conclusion